lowRISC/opentitan/hw/ip/sram_ctrl/doc/dv/index.md

 ### Compile-time configurations
 Two compile-time configurations are tested:
-* `sram_ctrl_main` - this configuration uses a 15-bit wide address space to
-  emulate the main SRAM used in the full design
+* `sram_ctrl_main` - this configuration uses a 15-bit wide address space to emulate the main SRAM used in the full design and enables parameter `INSTR_EXEC` to allow TLUL instruction fetching when some runtime conditions are met.
-* `sram_ctrl_ret` - this configuration uses a 10-bit-wide address space to
-  emulate the retention SRAM used in the full design
+* `sram_ctrl_ret` - this configuration uses a 10-bit-wide address space to emulate the retention SRAM used in the full design and turns off parameter `INSTR_EXEC` to disable TLUL instruction fetching altogether.

 A macro-define `SRAM_ADDR_WIDTH` is defined as a build option in `hw/ip/sram_ctrl/dv/sram_ctrl_base_sim_cfg.hjson`, which is used to set the correct compile-time settings for each configuration.